-He makes only occasional public appearances, spending most of his time within the grounds of the Imperial Palace hosting important visitors and presiding over official events.
-And, following tradition, he will go down in history as Emperor Heisei, after the name of the current era, which started in 1989 when he succeeded to the Chrysanthemum Throne, the world’s oldest hereditary monarchy.
+Regardless, following tradition, Akihito will go down in history as Emperor Heisei, after the name of the current era, which started in 1989 when he succeeded to the Chrysanthemum Throne, the world’s oldest hereditary monarchy.

-The Emperor and his wife Michiko are not only quite friendly-looking, but they’re also interesting people.
-Akihito was a bit of a trendsetter in the whole Emperor lineage, shaking things up by marrying outside of ‘royal’ lineage.
-The couple apparently met while playing tennis in Karuizawa, and Michiko was the first ever commoner to marry into the imperial family.
+Akihito was a trendsetter in the whole Emperor lineage, shaking things up by marrying outside of royal lineage.
+He apparently met his wife Michiko while playing tennis in Karuizawa.
+Michiko was the first ever commoner to marry into the imperial family.
 Even though she was the daughter of a wealthy industrialist, she wasn’t of the royal pedigree.

-The first Japanese monarch in living memory to visit China, Akihito also made history (and upset some hard-liners) when he acknowledged Korean descent in the Imperial family’s lineage during a press conference on his birthday, in 2001.
+The first Japanese monarch in living memory to visit China, Akihito also made history (and upset some hard-liners) when he acknowledged Korean descent in the Imperial family’s lineage during a press conference on his birthday in 2001.

 However, one of his wishes was to bring the Imperial family closer to the people, and Akihito has gone beyond his predecessors in his efforts to connect with the Japanese people and to serve as an ambassador to the rest of the world.

 In 1995, after the earthquake in Kobe, the windbreaker-clad emperor personally visited and consoled the victims.
 He made a historic televised appearance following the 2011 Tohoku earthquake and tsunami, urging people not to give up hope and to help each other.
 He also has offended some Japanese nationalists by offering apologies to countries wronged by Japan in the past, including those that suffered under his father’s rule during the second world war.